vincenteof/vincenteof-obsidian/400 - Zettelkasten/Valuation for NVDA.md

 - [ ] read the opinion of influencers on X #active

+I use Grok to analyze @iamai_eth 's posts, most are bullish on NVDA.
+But I found a very inspiring view about BTC and NVDA.

 - [ ] do the valuation for the fair buying price of nvda